blocklet/blocklet-specification/README.md

 - Deployer

-Any blocklet name with `Deployer` means this blocklet is actually wrapped another project which makes it easy to deploy with ABT Node just like a native blocklet. e.g. we make Discourse, Wordpress just like a blocklet through the deployers.
+Any blocklet name with `Deployer` means this blocklet is actually wrapped another project which makes it easy to deploy with Blocklet Server just like a native blocklet. e.g. we make Discourse, Wordpress just like a blocklet through the deployers.